atreyasha/sentiment-argument-mining/argumentation.md

 ### 2. Training and Evaluation

 For training, we use the base version 2 of [ALBERT](https://github.com/google-research/ALBERT) and fine-tune it on the US Election Debate corpus in the form of a sequence tagging task.
 Within this task, each token of the US Election Debate corpus must be classified into one of three argument candidates; specifically "None" (N), "Claim" (C) or "Premise" (P).
-This is very similar to a Natural Entity Recognition (NER) task.
+This is very similar to a Named Entity Recognition (NER) task.
 This workflow is encompassed in `train_USElectionDebates.py`.

 ```
 $ python3 train_USElectionDebates.py --help